OCTOBER 2021 BREAK LIBRARY OPEN HOURS

 You will receive an automatic email when books are due to be returned.
 Please return books as soon as possible to make it available for other people to borrow.
 If you need the book longer you can usually renew it (if it is not reserved).

-Please note: following government guidelines face coverings are mandatory in the library for the time being.
+Please note: following government guidelines face coverings are mandatory in the library for the time being, even when seated.
 You must also sign in to the college as you enter the Foyer and sign out as you leave.
 There is a Book Return box located to the right as you go up the stairs in to the library.
-All books will be quarantined on return for 72 hours before being removed from your library account and being placed back on the shelves.
 For the time being there is a one way system as well as social distancing markers in the library; this is for your safety and is clearly marked.

 Book return box at top of stairs in the library